-HU aims to improve the premises of app 30% of the representations in third countries, mainly financed under national budget but some of the locations will be co-financed under ISF to ensure efficient and customer-oriented visa issuance procedures also to fulfil the security measures set in VISA code and privacy for the applicants.
+HU aims to improve the premises of app 30% of the representations in 3rd countries, mainly financed under national budget but some of the locations will be co-financed under ISF to ensure efficient and customeroriented visa issuance procedures also to fulfil the security measures set in VISA code and privacy for the applicants.

-6 new consular offices will be opened to ensure the extension of visa application facilities, where HU has no permanent representation (planned in 2015: Erbil, Ho Shi Minh, Kuala Lumpur, Quito, Ulaanbaatar) financed under national budget.
+6 new consular offices will be opened to ensure the extension of visa application facilities, where HU has no permanent representation (planned in 2015: Erbil, Ho Shi Minh, Kuala Lumpur, Quito, Ulaanbaatar) financed by HU budget.

 The number of staff will be increased for smooth management of the increasing number of customers.
-Costs of the personnel will be financed by national budget.
+Costs of the personnel will be financed by HU budget.